JurgenJocubeit/westside_bros/README.md

 # Westside Brothers CSV Sample Data Generator

-This script was created to automatically generate CSV files with sane test data for the Westside Brothers MySQL database in the Australian Institute of ICT's Diploma of Website Development (ICT50615) Build a database (ICTDBS412) module (Assessment 2).
+This ruby script was created to automatically generate CSV files with sane test data for the Westside Brothers MySQL database in the Australian Institute of ICT's Diploma of Website Development (ICT50615) Build a database (ICTDBS412) module (Assessment 2).

 The script utilizes The Movie Database API to generate a list of videos, and the Faker gem to create customers, transaction/requests and payments.